microp11/quick/content/planning/the-equipment.md

 - Phone, battery pack, and solar charger
 - Small phone charger that fits GFCI outlets with cover
 - Extra plastic bags

+Adjust for the season.
+Pad your compartments with higly absorbent shammy towels.
+They take little space and absorb the water trickling inside the compartments.